-As part of designing and establishing ICOFR, management has adopted and addressed the following financial statement objectives:
+As a result in establishing ICOFR, management has adopted the following financial statement objectives:

-- Existence / Occurrence assets and liabilities exist and transactions have occurred. - Completeness all transactions are recorded, account balances are included in the financial statements. - Valuation / Measurement assets, liabilities and transactions are recorded in the financial reports at the appropriate amounts. - Rights and Obligations and ownership rights and obligations are appropriately recorded as assets and liabilities. - Presentation and disclosures classification, disclosure and presentation of financial reporting is appropriate.
+- Existence / Occurrence assets and liabilities exist and transactions have occurred. - · Completeness all transactions are recorded, account balances are included in the financial statements. - Valuation / Measurement assets, liabilities and transactions are recorded in the financial reports at the appropriate amounts. - · Rights and Obligations and ownership rights and obligations are appropriately recorded as assets and liabilities. - · Presentation and disclosures classification, disclosure and presentation of financial reporting is appropriate.